 Preparing for your appointment

 Most people are already hospitalized when they develop acute kidney failure.
-If you or a loved one develops signs and symptoms that worry you, bring up your concerns with the doctor or nurse who is overseeing care.
+If you or a loved one develops signs and symptoms of kidney failure, bring up your concerns with your doctor or nurse.

-If you aren't in the hospital, but have signs or symptoms that worry you, make an appointment with your family doctor or a general practitioner.
-If your doctor suspects you may have kidney problems, you may be referred to a doctor who specializes in kidney disease (nephrologist).
+If you aren't in the hospital, but have signs or symptoms of kidney failure, make an appointment with your family doctor or a general practitioner.
+If your doctor suspects you have kidney problems, you may be referred to a doctor who specializes in kidney disease (nephrologist).

-Before your meeting with the doctor, write down any questions.
-Questions to consider asking may include:
+Before your meeting with the doctor, write down your questions.
+Consider asking:

 Tests and diagnosis

-If your signs and symptoms suggest you may have acute kidney failure, your doctor may recommend tests and procedures to verify your diagnosis.
-Tests and procedures may include:
+If your signs and symptoms suggest that you have acute kidney failure, your doctor may recommend tests and procedures to verify your diagnosis.
+These may include: